theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/installation.md

 old_url: /ERPConnect-EN/default.aspx?pageid=installation
 ---

-The installation process copies the class library, the documentation and all sample programs into your program files directory.
+The installation process copies the class library, the LINQToERPSetup and all a few tools into your program files directory.
 The following list explains the most important files.
 All files marked with (<b>*</b>) may be redistributed to customers together with your application.